CRN Confidential Disclosure Agreement Process Summary

 NIHR CRN Structure

 The NIHR CRN Coordinating Centre (CC), providing the CRN headquarters function, is hosted by the University of Leeds in a consortium partnership arrangement with Guys and St Thomas’ NHS Foundation Trust.
 The wider network consists of 15 Local CRNs hosted by a single organisation who work with their partner organisations to provide national coverage.
-More about the structure of the network can be found here.
+More information about the structure of the Clinical Research Network is available here.

 For NIHR CRN commercial feasibility and eligibility service to be conducted efficiently, NIHR CRN CC staff must be in a position to discuss and provide the relevant confidential information to other NIHR CRN employees, affiliates, and advisors who are not employees of the University of Leeds as appropriate.
 This includes members of the Specialty Groups and Local CRN staff who are employed by other NHS organisations or Higher Education Institutions, rather than the University of Leeds (the NIHR CRN CC host organisation).